FaharasNET

 Even small starter homes got many offers quickly.
 Homes often sold for 5-10% more than the asking price.
 This made homes harder to afford.

 When they started looking, mortgage rates were high.
 Rates were 6.2% for 30-year fixed mortgages.
-This was more than double the 2020 rates.
+Condense or merge into existing sentence about rate trends.

 Nationwide, housing costs have grown faster than wages.
 The median house price is now 5.8 times the median income.
 In 1990, homes cost just twice as much as the median income.